dougeby/IntuneDocs/intune/app-protection-policy-settings-log.md

 # Review app protection logs in the Managed Browser

 You can access the logs through the Managed Browser in troubleshooting mode on a mobile client.
-The following table shows the name of the settings stored in the app logs.
+The following table shows the name of the settings stored the logs.

 ## App protection policy settings